prof-rossetti/intro-to-python/exercises/web-app/checkpoints/6-forms.md

 Right now this route is demonstrating its ability to print the captured user registration information, but not doing much else with it.
 Maybe in the future we could store it in a database, or send it in an email to a systems administrator, to facilitate the user's ability to use our system in certain ways.

 But in the meantime, we are displaying a success message to the user, and redirecting them to the homepage, for an example experience that a user might be expecting.
 This is primarily just to demonstrate flash messaging and redirection capabilities.

+Restart the server and visit "localhost:5000/users/new" to begin the registration flow!